-If you are learning how to teach mindfulness (Route 1), please note that there are extra costs associated with training to be a mindfulness teacher from the second year of the course (i.e. from the Teaching 1 module onwards)- this is to ensure you meet Good Practice Guidelines for mindfulness teachers, set out by the British Association of Mindfulness-Based Approaches (BAMBA) https://bamba.org.uk/ this includes you having ongoing mindfulness supervision and retreats- both of which are not covered by tutorial fees - you arrange and pay for these independently from your second year of teacher training.
+If you are learning how to teach mindfulness (Route 1), please note that there are extra costs associated with training to be a mindfulness teacher from the second year of the course (i.e. from the Teaching 1 module onwards)- all BAMBA - accredited teaching organisations also have this criteria.
+This is to ensure you meet Good Practice Guidelines for mindfulness teachers, set out by the British Association of Mindfulness-Based Approaches (BAMBA) https://bamba.org.uk/ this includes you having ongoing mindfulness supervision and retreats- both of which are not covered by tutorial fees - you arrange and pay for these independently from your second year of teacher training.
 These costs are the same as would be associated with any good-quality mindfulness teacher training organisation.
 A rough guide to costs per year are below: